Andrew Thornton: Riding career

-Harvey was late for his own show, which was deemed a new low for the 'marmite' presenter.
-Thornton was asked about editing his own Wikipedia page and his questionable moustache in June 2009.

 Notable horses

 Thornton rode many horses including Cool Dawn, Gingembre and See More Business to victory in many a big race as well as 8-time winner French Holly who won two Grade 1s and only just failed to win the Champion Hurdle in 1999 when beaten by Istabraq.
-His death in a schooling accident in the Winter of 1999 was a major disappointment to Thornton.
+French Holly’s death in a schooling accident in the Winter of 1999 was a major disappointment to Thornton.